 - There is no cavitation because water jet strikes only a specific portion of the runner.

 - It has fewer parts as compared to Francis turbine which has both fixed vanes and guided vanes.

 - The overall efficiency of the Turgo turbine is moderate.

 - Turgo turbine, both first law and the second law of motion are applied.

 - The Turgo Turbine size runner, generator and powerhouse required is large.

-- The variation in the operating head is little difficult to control because of moderate heads.
+- The variation in the operating head is a little difficult to control because of moderate heads.

 Turgo Turbine is the preferred turbine for hydropower when the available water source has a relatively high hydraulic head at low flow rates.